Essential Steps for Enhancing Your Cyber Insurance Readiness

 So, how can cyber insurers view you as a low-risk business instead?
 It’s not just about past incidents; insurers also consider your readiness to prevent and respond to possible threats.

 According to the National Association of Insurance Commissioners (NAIC), direct written premiums in 2022 increased by 49.9% from 2021.
 This trend may slow down or continue to accelerate — and in either case, the rise of premiums and companies seeking coverage indicates the necessity of this type of insurance.
+Recent changes in cybersecurity requirements impact cyber insurance premiums for both new and existing policyholders, as current policyholders are now expected to adopt additional security measures to qualify for optimal rates, reflecting the evolving nature of underwriting criteria in the insurance market.

 Being able to demonstrate incident readiness shows to cyber insurers that your company has taken even precautions to prevent incidents from occurring.
 Additionally, comprehensive incident response plans show that you’re ready to mount an effective response should an issue occur.